We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Stretching over 2,000 km from Lizard Island in the north down to Great Palm Island in the south, the Great Barrier Reef is the world's largest coral reef system and the only such structure, made up of living organisms, actually visible from space.
 The main attraction for divers of the Great Barrier Reef is the dizzying array of marine life it supports, much of which is believed to be endemic, showcasing the best of Australia scuba diving.
 A more specific attraction of the reef is that it's the breeding ground for 6 species of turtle, attracted by a varied menu of seagrass.
 The olive ridley, hawksbill, leather back, green, flatback and loggerhead turtle are all frequently spotted at various sites on the reef.

-More than 400 species of soft and hard coral can be found when you dive the Great Barrier Reef.
+More than 400 species of soft and hard coral can be found on the Great Barrier Reef.
 An annual mass spawning takes place when the corals of the inner reefs spawn in the week after the October full moon and the outer reefs do the same in November and December.
 Molluscs, giant clams, nudibranchs, cone snails, pipefish and seahorses all have multiple species hidden among the coral's nooks and crannies, providing colour and life to a reef too expansive to ever explore in its entirety in a single lifetime.

 The corals of the Great Barrier Reef also harbour over 1,500 species of fish, including clownfish, red-throat emperor, red bass, several species of snapper and coral trout, lionfish, stonefish and many more.
 In a demonstration of marine diversity, even saltwater crocodiles have a connection to the reef.
 Thankfully they are restricted to marshes and mangroves on the Australian coastline and pose no threat to scuba divers.

-Australia has other great places to dive too, such as the Rowley Shoals in Western Australia, and South Australia where you can enjoy incredible cage diving experiences with great white sharks.
+Australia has other great places to dive too, such as the Rowley Shoals in Western Australia, and in South Australia where you can enjoy incredible cage diving experiences with great white sharks.
 Here is the best place to find your widest choice of Australia liveaboards.

 The Highlights